IPubby/ios/Week2/Labs/Lab2.4.md

 ### Objectives

+- Practice adding files to an existing project
 - Gain an understanding of standalone nib files
 - Display details in response to a tap on a table view cell
 - More practice with properties, targets, and outlets